Ferdina mena

-Ferdina mena, the false button star, is a species from the genus Ferdina.
+Ferdina mena, the false button star or red armpits sea star, is a species from the genus Ferdina.

+Characteristics

+This species displays large rounded dorsal plates, white in the center and yellowing toward the tips of the arms, on a rust-colored background.
+It is particularly recognizable by the fact that the two plates located at each armpit are bright red.

+Distribution

+This species appears to be endemic to the western Indian Ocean, where it is found from South Africa to Madagascar, including the Comoros and Mozambique.

+It is replaced in the Mascarene Islands by Ferdina flavescens (single-colored), and south of Durban by Ferdina sadhaensis (with white plates on a red background).

 Taxonomy

-The species' description is the result of a re-evaluation of ophidiasterids that led to the discovery of new genera and species supported by a distinctive set of characteristics that support a new subfamily, the Ferdininae, a group originally outlined by Marsh and Price (1991) within the Goniasteridae.
+The species' description is the result of a re-evaluation of Ophidiasteridae that led to the discovery of new genera and species supported by a distinctive set of characteristics that support a new subfamily, the Ferdininae, a group originally outlined by Marsh and Price (1991) within the Goniasteridae.